AJ-Work-Smoothie/jbus/Jbus_Arduino.md

 ## Sending Messages
 1. Follow steps 1 - 4 above
 2. `devName.send("Hipa", "World", "Beans", "Bark", nullptr);`
+- The first argument will be the sender/slave name.
+If you used `setMyName`, then the library will automatically send your name as the first argument, and you can put in just the commands.

 > The null pointer is very important, do not forget to put it at the end.
 If you entire board crashes, it's most likely because you did not put a nullptr at the end of a send!
 > You are limited to 7 messages (including your name) and each much be shorter than 32 chars long